siddharthshah3030/comparisionOfClassifiers_NLP/README.md

 ### Results

-result is based on given dataset
+result is based on given dataset all values are in percentage

 | Classifier| Accuracy | Precision | Recall | F1Score |
 | ------ | ------ | ----- | ------- | ------ |